 The histological examination usually reveals abnormalities in ductal differentiation and minimal corticomedullary differentiation.
 The kidney is usually large in size and resembles a collection of grapes.

 At the present time, the disease is detected before birth and as early as 15 weeks of gestation with ultrasound.
 Before the advent of ultrasonography, newborns presented with a flank mass that is mobile, irregular in shape, non-tender and that could transilluminate.

 Cases that are not detected on fetal ultrasound can present with urinary tract infections, hypertension or dysfunction with voiding.
 They can also be found incidentally on imaging.
 MCKD is usually asymptomatic.

 Laboratory Evaluation and Diagnosis of MCDK

-Ultrasound is recommended as the preliminary diagnostic study.
+Ultrasound is recommended as a preliminary diagnostic study.
 It shows a random arrangement of cysts of variable size and the renal pelvis cannot be identified.
 An annual blood pressure measurement is also recommended.
 Patients also should have ultrasound every 6 to 12-months until involution of the affected kidney.

 Therapy and Treatment of MCDK

 Nephrectomy is only performed for symptomatic patients and patients with complications.
 Those include abdominal or flank pain, urinary tract infections, hypertension and renal cancer.

 Prognosis is favorable and most cases of unilateral MCKD will have low morbidity and mortality.
 Morbidity is mostly caused by complications such as urinary tract infections, hypertension or neoplasia.